Take the stress out of that ‘what am I going to cook for dinner tonight!’ moment that can happen each evening and start meal planning.

 Do you plan what you are going to eat, cook and buy for the week, or month?
-Or are you a fly by the seat of your pants type cook?
+Or are you a “fly by the seat of your pants” type cook?

 It took me a few years to find a way of meal planning that suited me.
 At first I went at it full tilt, the whole hog, The Big Year Long Meal Plan.
 A whole year worth of meals planned ahead.

 I laugh now when I think about it.
-It that took me many weeks (here and there) of thinking, and deciding, and planning and writing.
+It took me that many weeks (here and there) of thinking, and deciding, and planning and writing.
 Hours at the computer making up templates and spreadsheets.
 Hours pouring over cook books and working out what recipes fit what foods for what growing season.

 Did I use it?
+No. Not once.

 So I let the idea of meal planning go for a few more years.
 But with a young family, producing some of our own food, and cooking many meals from scratch, I decided to give it another go.

 This time, I reached for an A4 piece of paper and scribbled a week’s worth of days down the side of the paper.
 Then I drew in some lines for breakfast, lunch, dinner and snacks.
-Then I just filled in the gaps, keeping in mind what we had growing in the garden, what I was going to buy at the farmers market, and what my kids current likes and dislikes were.
+Then I just filled in the gaps, keeping in mind what we had growing in the garden, what I was going to buy at the farmers’ market, and what my kids’ current likes and dislikes were.

 I stuck the piece of paper on the fridge and the rest is history.
 I have been meal planning like that for a few years now.

 It’s scrawly, messy, and often I don’t actually follow it.
 But it REALLY helps me cook very nourishing, diverse, seasonal, yummy meals for my family, even if I don’t often look at it.